Why do hundreds of thousands online traders and investors trade the FOREX market every day. How do they make money doing it?

 Don’t trade too short-term –.
 If you're aiming to make less than 20 points profit, don’t undertake the trade.
 The spread you're trading on will make the odds against you far too high.

 Don’t be smart –.
 The most successful traders I know keep their trading simple.
-They don’t analyze all day or research historical trends and track web logs and their results are excellent.
+They don’t analyse all day or research historical trends and track web logs and their results are excellent.

 Tops and Bottoms –.
 There are no real “bargains”.
 In trading foreign exchange.
 Trade in the direction the price is going in and you’re results will be almost guaranteed to improve.